 And there it is.
 The challenge: not buy any stuff this year.
 The goal: become aware of what we already own, use our stuff more thoughtfully, stall the cycle of buying for buying sake, stretch our creative muscles as we make things work, save time, money, energy as we cultivate a culture of gratitude and abundance at home.

-I’ll be sharing about the More than Enough Stuff journey here on Mondays, along with other ideas about intentional living and over on instagram with the hashtag #morethanenoughstuff.
+I’ll be sharing about the More than Enough Stuff journey here on the blog, along with other ideas about intentional living and over on instagram with the hashtag #morethanenoughstuff.
 Feel free to play along sharing when you resist adding something new to your life because you already have enough by using that hashtag as well.

-Cheer to a year of abundance and gratitude.
+Cheers to a year of abundance and gratitude.